samsquire/esoteric-knowledge/README.md

 # Pointing, looking, facing

-Pointing is where you move towards.
-Facing is what you see.
+Pointing is where your spirit moves towards.
+Facing is what is in front of you.
 Looking is what you're looking at.
 Each part of your body has three joints, including your fingers and your whole body.
+Literally turn away from all that is evil

 # Mocks